 In 1991 Mikhail Gorbachev decided to withdraw 50 and 100 ruble notes.
 It was also known as Pavlov Reform on the name of Minister of Finance Valentin Pavlov.
-Due to this reform, the economy collapsed and even resulted in the break-up of the USSR.
+Due to this reform, the economy collapsed and even resulted in the dissolution of the Soviet Union.

 The Australian government was the first to introduce polymer-based plastic notes in 1992.
 To curb black money and improve the security features, Australia underwent Demonetisation and replaced all paper notes by plastic currency in 1996.
 As polymer-based notes were already in use for four years, the transition was smooth and didn’t have any impact on the economy.

 Pakistan’s central bank, in 2016 decided to phase out banknotes of older design to curb black money and gave the general public six years to exchange their currency.
 People were notified regarding the change and there wasn’t any chaos in the process.
 But field officers of the central bank will continue to accept the notes of older design till December 31, 2021.

 Demonetisation In India

 - It refers to the decision of RBI/Government to recall the status of a currency note to be used as a legal tender.
 Usually, all the currencies issued by RBI can be used as a legal tender as the value they carry is promised by RBI and once the value has been demonetized/recalled/revoked, the currency note cannot be used.
 Globally the central banks follow a practice wherein older currency notes are recalled and new currency notes with enhanced security features are issued to overcome the menace of counterfeit currency.

 Why was demonetization done (as per the reasons given by the government in the present case )

 - To tackle the menace of black money/parallel economy/shadow economy

 - The cash circulation in India is directly connected to corruption hence we want to reduce the cash transactions and also control corruption and thereby move towards cashless transactions.